jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 ### 7.4.
 Not Really Universal ###

 It is easy, to say "This does not apply to X." Especially when someone has not tried Pain Driven Development.
 Think about the two examples I gave, one about my health, and the other about a software project.
 These are about as far apart as I can think of.
 I could give more examples but then I would just fill this post beyond anyone wanting to read it.
-I don't believe I can convince you.
-All I can say is I try to live by this.
-I try to make removal of pain one of my top priorities.
-I have found it to benefit me when I do and hurt me when I don't.
+My goal is not to convince you, but to expose you to the ideas behind this approach so that you can decide for yourself if you want to try it.
+For me, I try to live by this.
+I try to make removal of pain one of my top priorities and I have found it to benefit me when I do and hurt me when I don't.

 ## 8. In Conclusion ##